Quantitative mobile gamma-ray spectrometry through Bayesian inference

 \subsection{Instrument response function}

 The instrument response matrices were estimated using high-fidelity Monte Carlo radiation transport simulations of the well validated SAGRS mass model \cite{Breitenmoser2025a}.
 Following established practices for spaceborne gamma-ray spectrometers \cite{Prettyman2006a,Kobayashi2010a,Peplowski2011b,Prettyman2011a}, we illuminated the system with circular monoenergetic plane waves over a grid of gamma-ray energies and incident directions in the platform-fixed coordinate system.
-The IRF elements were derived as the normalized spectral counts in each pulse-height channel, with source radii chosen to ensure invariance of the response (see \myonlinecite{Breitenmoser2025f}).
+The IRF elements were derived as the normalized spectral counts in each pulse-height channel, with source radii chosen to ensure invariance of the response (see \myonlinecite{Breitenmoser2026}).
 The simulation grid spanned \num{30} energies between \qty{50}{\keV} and \qty{3}{\MeV} combined with \num{134} incident directions, yielding \num{4020} runs.
 To account for temporal variability of the platform, we generated IRFs for eight distinct mass-model states defined by fuel load, crew occupancy, and landing gear position, including those states encountered during the survey described in \cref{subsec:dataresult}.
-Each simulation tracked \num{1d7} primary histories using \mycode{FLUKA} (v4-2.2) \cite{Bohlen2014a,Battistoni2015a,Ahdida2022a} with the \mycode{precisio} physics settings, providing coupled photon-electron-positron transport, secondary particle production, and X-ray fluorescence.
-To reproduce the nonproportional scintillation response of the SAGRS system, a dedicated scintillation model calibrated in prior work \cite{Breitenmoser2023f,Breitenmoser2025a} was implemented through \mycode{comscw} and \mycode{usrglo}.
+Each simulation tracked \num{1d7} primary histories using \mycode{FLUKA} (v4-2.2) \cite{Ahdida2022a} with the \mycode{precisio} physics settings, providing coupled photon-electron-positron transport, secondary particle production, and X-ray fluorescence.
+To reproduce the nonproportional scintillation response of the SAGRS system, a dedicated scintillation model calibrated in prior work \cite{Breitenmoser2023c,Breitenmoser2025a} was implemented through \mycode{comscw} and \mycode{usrglo}.
 Motivated by the range of the transported particles, transport thresholds were set to \qty{1}{\keV} in the detector volume and \qty{10}{\keV} elsewhere.
-Energy deposition events were recorded per crystal using custom \mycode{usreou} routines and reduced to expected pulse-height spectra with the \mycode{NPScinMC} pipeline \citep{Breitenmoser2025a}.
+Energy deposition events were recorded per crystal using custom \mycode{usreou} routines and converted into expected pulse-height spectra using the \mycode{NPScinMC} pipeline, leveraging energy and resolution calibration models as detailed in \myonlinecite{Breitenmoser2025a} (see also \cref{subsec:dataresult}).
 Due to the substantial computational cost of these Monte Carlo simulations, we employed high-performance computing infrastructure available at the Paul Scherrer Institute (\qty{2.6}{\giga\Hz} nominal clock speed).
 Generating the complete set of IRFs required \qty{\sim5.5d4}{\corehour}.